 Age discrimination in the workplace can come in a variety of forms, including: refusing to delegate responsibilities to a specific employee because of their age, withholding benefits, taking preference to younger employees because they are believed to be more capable, denying an employee a promotion based on their age, making negative comments or gestures that reference an employee’s age or their inability to perform certain tasks due to their age, and urging an employee to retire or resign because the employer believes they are too old.
 An employee is not only protected from age discrimination from their employer, but also from their supervisors, coworkers, and customers.
 Employers are required to take proactive steps to ensure age discrimination does not occur in their workplace and to immediately stop and discipline those who engage in age discrimination.

 Before an employee can sue their employer for age discrimination, they must first file a discrimination charge with either the Equal Employment Opportunity Council (federal level) or the Department of Fair Employment and Housing (DFEH).
-If you believe you have been discriminated against either as an applicant for a job or as an employee because of your age, you should consult an employment attorney to learn your rights and help guide you through the process of filing a discrimination charge.
+If you believe you have been discriminated against either as an applicant for a job or as an employee because of your age, you should consult an employment lawyer to learn your rights and help guide you through the process of filing a discrimination charge.